jbracker/polymonad-proofs/README.md

 as well as formalizations and proofs about category theory.

 The formalization is targeted to provide proofs that are useful for the Haskell implementations.
-Therefore, some of the formalizations assume we are working in a "Haskell World".

 ## Type Checking and Versions

 Calling `make` should type check all files that don't contain unsolved holes.

-This was tested with Agda in version `2.5.2` and the Adga standard library in version `0.13`.
+This was tested with Agda in version `2.5.3` and the Adga standard library in version `0.14`.
 If you have problems type checking the code, please contact me.

 Type checking the proof in `Polymonad.Union` is very memory hungry.
 Make sure you have